 ASE states on their about page that they were originally created in 1972 as a non-profit company.
 They also state that the company was created so that the automotive consumer would be able to identify qualified mechanics.

 This may be a good rule of thumb, but as I mentioned above some of the best mechanics I have ever met have trouble taking ASE tests.
-The auto repair business embraced ASE certifications So that they could hang a sign in their waiting area that would instill a sense of confidence in their customers.
+The auto repair business embraced ASE certifications so they could hang a sign in their waiting area that would instill a sense of confidence in their customer base.

-When I took the auto repair tests on November 12, 2009 there was only about 45 mechanics at the test center.
+When I took the auto repair tests in the last round, there were only about 45 mechanics at the test center.
 There use to be more than 200 mechanics during the spring and fall test sessions.
-I don’t know if it’s a sign of the economic times and people don’t have the money to take the tests or if there is something else brewing.
+I don’t know if it’s a sign of the economic times and people don’t have the money to take the tests or if there’s something else brewing.

 Maybe ASE is losing its popularity as people become ad blind to the signs hanging in front of the shops.
 This is where you come in.
 As an automotive technician I would like to know how YOU feel about this subject.
 If you see a sign that says, we employ ASE certified mechanics are you more likely to trust the auto repair business they work for.
 Do you even consider the qualifications of the car mechanics that work on your vehicle?

-When I ask friends and family this car question their answer is usually, what’s ASE.
-When I question them further about their experiences with auto repair shops and how they find them, the answers are usually about the same.
+When I ask friends and family this car related question their answer is usually, what’s ASE.
+When I question them further about their experiences with auto repair shops and how they find them, the answers are usually about the same as well.

 If the guy fixes my car good I go back.
 If he does a bad job or tries to sell me too much I go somewhere else.
 How do you feel about the subject, should I keep taking ASE tests or just get the minimum to keep my job.
 Please leave your comments below.